 Milk is 87% water.
 The nutrients, like protein, carbohydrate, vitamins, and minerals are all found in the other 13%.

-1. What is mineral nutrition in the context of plant biology?
+1. What is mineral nutrition in plants?